-The financial information contained in this Section is extracted from the audited consolidated financial statements of the Group pertaining to the three financial years ending on 31 December 2021, 31 December 2020 and 31 December 2019 (the "Audited Financial Statements") prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted by the European Union.
+The financial information contained in this Section is extracted from the audited consolidated financial statements of the Group pertaining to the three financial years ending on 31 December 2022, 31 December 2021 and 31 December 2020 (the "Audited Financial Statements") prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted by the European Union.
+Indicated information in the Financial Statement for the year ended 31 December 2020 in addition to the Group covers former subsidiaries of the Company, i.e., SIA ExpressInkasso, SIA REFIN and SIA Banknote commercial properties.

-The financial information in this Prospectus for the 6-month period ended 30 June 2022 has been derived or taken from the unreviewed consolidated interim financial statements of the Group for the 6-month period ended 30 June 2022 (the "Interim Financial Report") prepared in accordance with the International Accounting Standards (IAS) 34 (the Interim Financial Report together with the Audited Financial Statements also referred to as the "Financial Statements").
-The financial information for the six-month period ended 30 June 2021 has been prepared in accordance with IAS 34 and has been reviewed by external auditors.
+The financial information in this Prospectus for the 3-month period which ended on 31 March 2023 and 3-month period which ended on 31 March 2022 has been derived or taken from the unreviewed consolidated interim financial statements of the Group for the 3-month period which ended on 31 March 2023 and for the 3-month period which ended on 31 March 2022 (the "Interim Financial Reports") which have been prepared in accordance with the International Accounting Standards (IAS) 34 but have not been reviewed by external auditors (the Interim Financial Reports together with the Audited Financial Statements also referred to as the "Financial Statements").